jmsalvador2395/dhcp_server/README.txt

 MADE FOR WINDOWS

 This is a simple implementation of a dhcp server.
+Some machines (such as the Procurve switches) come out of the box with the ability to telnet/ssh into it.

-I'm making this to allocate just 1 ip so that you can ssh/telnet into the machine since it comes out of the box using dhcp.
+The scope of this project is small: implement the basic setting of a host IP so that you can configure it without having to make a serial connection.